Kingplayzfooty/WHSTechNotes/journal.md

 # February 10, 2026

-I do not enjoy football seeing how ive played it for 3 years and I tried sticking with it but it just doesn't intrest me and I personally think it its a boring sport.
+I do not enjoy football, seeing how i've played it for 3 years and I tried sticking with it but it just doesn't intrest me and I personally think it its a boring sport.
 I did not watch the Super Bowl LX.